 You cannot study Further Mathematics without studying for A Level Mathematics.
 The entry requirement is GCSE grade 8 in Mathematics.
-Exam board OCR

 Why Study this course?

 Mathematics is for everyone.
 It is diverse, engaging, and essential in equipping students with the right skills to reach their future destination, whatever that may be.